 Overwhelmed by having to use “scripts” and applications in text mode?
 Do not fear: there are still more opportunities to install Arch Linux than those mentioned above.
 The distribution Antergos brings you Arch Linux with a graphic installer, being able to choose between a minimum “ISO” and another with a Gnome desktop live.
 In addition, during the process, we can install utilities and various programs of our choice, from LibreOffice to typographical sources, through enabling a firewall or support for printing.

 Antergos, however, is not pure Arch Linux.
 Very nearly.
 It is very simple that it is because the only additive consists of a proprietary repository where packages that only give a certain aesthetic beauty to the system predominate.
-In fact, the repository can be added to any Arch Linux installation if we like the graphics aspect that the distribution brings.
-And as it is added, it is removed.
+In fact, we can add the repository to any Arch Linux installation if we like the graphics aspect that the distribution brings.